Les Ponts-de-Cé

 The Loire Valley and its castles

-Most of the Châteaux de la Loire were built during the First and Second Hundred Years' Wars, on the banks of the Loire or its tributaries.
+Most of the Loire Valley castles were built during the First and Second Hundred Years' Wars, along the banks of the Loire River or its tributaries.

-The southernmost château is Le Rivau in the commune of Lémeré, 10 km from the Loire between Tours and Saumur.
+The northernmost of the Loire Valley castles is the Château du Lude, located 45 km from the river, halfway between Tours and Angers.
+The southernmost castle is the Château du Rivau in the town of Lémeré, 10 km from the Loire River between Tours and Saumur.

 Detailed map of the Châteaux de la Loire